[Intro by Arvind Kumar]

 Over the past three years, I worked in a CEO’s Office role, where I engaged in corporate strategy, high-stakes decision-making, and managing cross-functional projects.
 This role exposed me to the fast-paced challenges of startups and the structured operations of multinational corporations.

 As I progressed, I realized I needed to deepen my global business acumen, expand my network, and gain exposure to international markets to advance toward senior leadership roles.
-Consulting, with its broad application of cross-industry expertise, aligned perfectly with my goals.
 Pursuing an MBA felt like the ideal step to strengthen my technical and soft skills for navigating today’s dynamic business environment.

 Self-GMAT Preparation